Aparecido-Junior/sql_project_data_job_analysis/README.md

 - **SQL**: The backbone of my analysis, allowing me to query the database and unearth critical insights.
 - **PostgreSQL**: The chosen database management system, ideal for handling the job posting data.
 - **Visual Studio Code**: My go-to for database management and executing SQl queries.
-- **Power BI:** The visualization tool for this project couldn't be another one.
 - **Git & Github**: Essetial for version control and sharing my SQL scripts and analysis, ensuring collaboration and project tracking.

 # The Analysis